LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/EXTERNAL_PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 - discard the Policy Table Update with No notification of Cloud about invalid data
 - notify HMI with OnStatusUpdate(UPDATE_NEEDED)

-### Applying of the VehicleDataItems from PTU
+### Applying of `vehicle_data` from PTU
 16.

 In case
-preloaded file contains VehicleDataItems for all RPC spec VehicleData and PTU is performed with VehicleDataItems in update file
+preloaded file contains `vehicle_data` for all RPC spec VehicleData and PTU is performed with `vehicle_data` in update file

 SDL must
 - apply the update, saves it to DB
-- send OnPermissionChange with updated `VehicleData` to mobile app
+- send OnPermissionChange with updated allowed parameters for the vehicle data defined in the `vehicle_data` to the app that is allowed to access those vehicle data parameters

 _Info_
 a.
 VehicleDataItem - is the vehicle data item in question. e.g. gps, speed etc. SDL core would use this as the vehicle data param for requests from the app and to validate policies permissions.